 Jump to:

 Also, I have to say, these photos really aren't doing this mug cake justice.
-You may not be able to tell, but it's very tender, light, and fluffy.
+It's much more tender, light, and fluffy than it looks in the photos.

 And true to its name, it's as easy as any mug cake!